netgen/ezpublish-legacy/README.md

 (Referred to as `legacy` in eZ Publish Platform 5.x and Ibexa OSS)

-eZ Publish is capable of being used standalone or combined with the Proprietary Ibexa OSS.
+eZ Publish is capable of being used standalone or combined with the Free Software Ibexa OSS.

 License
 -------